-Your audience is on TikTok and Instagram, and they’re being fed suggestions about what to buy several times per sitting.
-An influencer is just a marketer that people like.
+Your audience is on TikTok, Facebook and Instagram, and they’re being fed suggestions about what to buy several times per sitting.
+An influencer is just a marketer on social media that people like.

 Let’s talk about what influencer marketing is, why it works, and how to make it work for you in B2B marketing.

 Influencer marketing is using popular social media figures to build positive sentiment towards a brand.
-Notable examples include household names like The Rock promoting men’s products, or Sofia Vergara touting the merits of any number of beauty products.
+Notable examples include influential household names or celebrities like The Rock promoting gym products, or Sofia Vergara touting the merits of any number of beauty products.

 These are usually industry-specific, meaning you’re more likely to find a tech guru selling web development services than shoes.